vorsanigo/Twitter_topics/README.md

 #### Execution
 1) Open the terminal and navigate to the `bin` directory, where there is a script named `execution.py`
-2) Run the `.py` script: the command on the terminal is `python execution.py arg` arg
+2) Run the `.py` script: the command on the terminal is `python execution.py arg` (`arg` is the external varaible passed to the script via the command line):

-Run the `.py` script: in the command prompt the command is the following `python program.py arg`
+   1) arg = 0: run apriori method without considering association rules
-    - `arg` is the external parameter to be passed to the script via the command line.
-It represents the number of itemsets we want the solution to return, so it **must** be a number.
-If you want all possible itemsets, enter 0.
+   2) arg = 1: run apriori method considering association rules

-    Example: `python program.py 50` will return the 50 most frequent itemset in time, based on the total number of dates in which the itemset is present.
+Example: `python execution.py 0` returns the popular topics by applying the apriori method without association rules

 ### 4) Execution as user with main.py script